liuggio/liuggio.github.com/_posts/2013-01-05-phpunit-vs-phpspec-theory-on-behaviour-driven-development.md

 • Test case example Becomes group

-**BUT** linguistically you would be more look at the code that the result, so you might miss the concept of behaviour.
+**BUT** linguistically you would be distracted by the code than the result, so you might miss the concept of behaviour.
+[EDITED 06-01-2012]

 ## [PHPSpec](https://github.com/phpspec/phpspec2) advantages